 Mini Bio (1)

 Born and raised in Los Angeles County, Tiffany caught the acting bug at an early age.
 She began performing in professional theatre at age 10, earning back-to-back "Best Young Performer" nominations for her starring roles in musical adaptations of Alice in Wonderland and Beauty and The Beast.
-During high school and college she found additional outlets for performing, which included competing in beauty pageants (regionally and nationally) and on her college Speech and Debate team, where she won awards nationally for her Dramatic Interp and Prose Interp performances.
+During high school and college she continued to perform; competing in beauty pageants and as the captain of her Speech and Debate team, for which she won awards nationally in the Dramatic Interpretation and Prose Interpretation categories.